Laurin L. Henry

-Laurin Luther Henry (born May 23, 1921) is an American academic.
-He worked as a researcher, consultant, and educator.
-He is considered an expert on the subject of United States presidential transitions.
+Laurin Luther Henry (May 23, 1921 – April 11, 2025) was an American academic.
+He worked as a researcher, consultant and educator.
+He was considered an expert on the subject of United States presidential transitions.

-Early life
+Early life and education

-Henry was born in Kankakee, Illinois on May 23, 1921.

-Education

-Henry earned his bachelor's degree from DePauw University, graduating in 1942 with honors.
+Henry was born in Kankakee, Illinois, on May 23, 1921.
+He earned his bachelor's degree from DePauw University, graduating in 1942 with honors.
 After serving in the U.S. Navy from 1942 to 1946, he received his Master of Arts and Ph.D. in philosophy from the University of Chicago in 1948 and 1960, respectively.

-Henry was affiliated with Phi Beta Kappa and Phi Kappa Phi.
+He was affiliated with Phi Beta Kappa and Phi Kappa Phi.

 Military service

 During World War II, Henry served in the United States Navy.
 He was stationed at a base in northern Idaho, where he served as an administrative specialist.
 He rose to the rank of chief petty officer.
 His service lasted three and a half years, from 1942 through 1946.